RISKS FROM CONCOMITANT USE WITH OPIOIDS

 Suicidal Thinking And Behavior

-Advise patients that there is a pregnancy registry that collects information about the safety of antiepileptic drugs during pregnancy [see Use In Specific Populations].
+Encourage patients to enroll in the North American Antiepileptic Drug (NAAED) Pregnancy Registry if they become pregnant while taking SYMPAZAN.
+The registry is collecting information about the safety of antiepileptic drugs during pregnancy [see Use In Specific Populations].

-Counsel patients that SYMPAZAN™ is excreted in breast milk.
-Instruct patients to notify their physician if they are breast feeding or intend to breast feed during therapy and counsel nursing mothers to observe their infants for poor sucking and somnolence [see Use In Specific Populations].
+Counsel patients that clobazam, the active ingredient in SYMPAZAN®, is excreted in breast milk.
+Instruct patients to notify their healthcare provider if they are breast feeding or intend to breastfeed.
+Instruct breastfeeding patients who take SYMPAZAN to monitor their infants for excessive sedation, poor feeding and poor weight gain, and to seek medical attention if they notice these signs [see Use In Specific Populations].

 Carcinogenesis, Mutagenesis, Impairment Of Fertility